20 Other Ways to Say “Just to Confirm”

 • Example 2: “To make sure, the terms are as we discussed in the meeting?”

-See also 20 Other Ways to Say “Have Fun With Your Friend”
+See also 20 Other Ways to Say Happy Birthday in Advance

 6. “For Your Assurance”